Sh0rtC1rcu1t/surfline-cam/README.md

 Extremely simple HTML file to display any Surfline cam efficiently.
 Using water.css and bootstrap libraries for styling and structure.

+Ways to use:
+- Download template file and open it locally in any browser.
+- Use an online HTML viewer like https://html.onlineviewer.net/
+- Host your own server for free.

 To change the spot:
 - Change source line (26) from https://cams.cdn-surfline.com/cdn-wc/wc-lowers/playlist.m3u8.
 Use cdn-ec for east coast and change the following field for spots.